RitikRawat721/GitBranching/Readme.md

 * [git commit -a automatically stage all tracked, modified files before the commit]
 * this allows to stage and commit at the same time [but not on new files]

+# UNDOING Git
+## If you do some mistake in git Ex: added or commited by mistake

+* For ex: You staged some changes
+* To undo you can TYPE "git reset" which will unstage all OR
+* "git reset [File Name]" which resets the staged things in the particular file